pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"truncated-format-string"+OR+"E1301")

 ### [E1302](#E1302) (mixed-format-string)<a name="E1302"></a>
-Mixing named and unnamed conversion specifiers in format string Used when a format string contains both named (e.g. '%(foo)d') and unnamed (e.g. '%d') conversion specifiers.
+Mixing named and unnamed conversion specifiers in format string.

+Used when a format string contains both named (e.g. '%(foo)d') and unnamed (e.g. '%d') conversion specifiers.
 This is also used when a named conversion specifier contains * for the minimum field width and/or precision.

 **:x: Incorrect code**